PlatoCreative/commerce-payment-express/README.md

 <h1 align="center">Payment Express (Windcave) for Craft Commerce</h1>

+### This plugin is no longer maintained
+This Craft CMS plugin is no longer actively maintained by the original developers.
+We are leaving the code available for anyone who may find it useful, but we will not be providing support or updates.

+If you wish to make any changes or improvements to the plugin, you are welcome to fork the repository and work on it independently.
+If you would like to take over ownership of the repository, please contact us to discuss.

+Archive the repository
+To ensure that this plugin remains available for anyone who may need it, we have archived the repository.
+This means that it will remain available for viewing and forking, but will no longer accept pull requests or issues.

+Thank you for your interest in this plugin!

 This plugin provides an [Payment Express/Windcave](https://www.windcave.com/) integration (PXPay) for [Craft Commerce](https://craftcms.com/commerce).

 ## Requirements